-This examination will demonstrate your grasp of the major computing concepts presented to you throughout the semester and will be comprises of approximately 180 questions that will be a mix of multiple choice, true/false, matching, short answer (one word) questions.
+This examination will demonstrate your grasp of the major computing concepts presented to you throughout the semester and will be comprises of approximately 180 questions that will be a mix of multiple choice, true/false, matching and short answer questions.
 Examination questions will come from course material, including textbook readings, quizzes, and assignments introduced and covered throughout the course.

 The final exam will be delivered online via the Quizzes tool.
-The exam is 2 hours in length and will be held on Monday, April 16.
-To accommodate students who may be located in various time zones, the exam will be available beginning at 10:30 am to 2:30 pm Eastern Time (ET).
+The exam is 2 hours in length and will be held on Tuesday April 9, 2019 from 8:30 am to 10:30 am ET.
+To accommodate students who may be located in various time zones, the exam will be available beginning at 7:30 am Eastern Time (ET).
 You can enter the exam at any point during this window of time but will only have 2 hours to complete it from when you start writing.
-For example, if you start writing the exam by 11:30 am ET, you will have until 1:30 pm ET to complete it.
-After 11:30 am ET you will no longer be able to enter the exam environment.
-It is highly recommended you start the exam at the beginning of the time window because if you lose connection after the window has closed you will be unable to complete your exam.
+For example, if you start writing the exam by 7:30 am, you will have until 9:30 am to complete it.
+After 8:30 am ET you will no longer be able to enter the exam environment.